bhnjagtap/Diabeticprediction/README.md

 # Diabeticprediction
-this is a machine learning project using python to predictic diabetic patient
+this is a machine learning project using python to predict diabetic patient